PUBGReddit/UGC/docs/Devices.md

 This tab contains all the main adjustable settings for the specific device.
 Some common settings are described [here](General/Common_Device_Settings.md).

+Activation Phase is commonly misunderstood.
+This setting defines when the device is ON.
+It never acts as a Trigger to the device itself.

 ---

 ### Change